Exawind/openturbine/docs/sphinx/theory/fsi-api.rst

    \forall i \in \{1, \ldots, n^\mathrm{fl} \}

-The following describes the order of operations for the OpenTurbine FSI API.
+The following describes the order of operations for the Kynema FSI API.
 It is "serial" in that the fluid and structure solvers are updated sequentially and not concurrently.

 .. _`sec:fsi-alm`: